Employee Stock Purchase Plans (ESPP) – The 10 Top Questions to Answer Before You Decide

 With many ESPPs, employees can withdraw from the plan at any time before the purchase date.
 However, you should refer to your plan documents to determine your plan’s rules governing withdrawals.

-If you decide to sell the stock on the day that it vests, you’re going to pay ordinary income tax on the difference between what you sell the stock at and what it was purchased at.
 That’s not a bad thing, because since you’re buying it at a discount, you’re locking in the gain.
 If you decide to hold the stock, you may be able to get a more favorable tax treatment if you meet certain holding qualifications.
 There could be reasons to take either path – your financial situation and plan become the determining factors.

 We wish you every success in the future and hope to hear from you soon.